 Early this morning, truck and bus drivers began a peaceful protest outside the PPT and Energy Ministry building, in an effort to get the Pheu Thai government to listen to their demands to cancel the planned NGV fuel price increase.
 By lunchtime they were decidedly irked as it was being made clear to them the price increase would go ahead as planned, and they had no say in the matter.

-Considering these people, and the companies they work for, have just lost hundreds of millions of baht in income because of Bangkok’s recent floods, it boggles the mind the government would think increasing the NGV fuel price would be acceptable to them now.
-Then again, this government doesn’t seem to care or, indeed, to even know what it’s doing.
-So, hardly a surprise, really.
+Considering these people, and the companies they work for, have just lost hundreds of millions of baht in income because of Bangkok’s recent floods, it is a surprise the government would think increasing the NGV fuel price would be acceptable to them now.